-- Soak a washcloth in full strength liquid softener.
-Wring out excess, then lay out to dry first before using–helps prevent staining laundry the first time.
-To use: toss in the dryer and use again and again until it no longer works.
+- Soak a washcloth in full strength liquid fabric softener.
+Wring out excess, then lay out to dry first before using–helps prevent staining garments the first time.
+When ready: toss in the dryer and use again and again until it no longer works.
 Resoak when needed (you should be able to do a few dozen loads per soak).

 - Using 1/4 cup vinegar in your rinse cycle can do the job.
-You can set aside a vinegar jug just for laundry and add about 2 dozen drops of your favorite essential oil to the vinegar if you’d like (or as much EO as you feel necessary).
+You can set aside a jug just for this purpose and add about 2 dozen drops of your favorite essential oil to the jug if you’d like (or as much EO as you deem necessary for best results).

-- In a pail mix 1 gallon of water and 1 cup concentrated liquid softener.
+- In a pail combine 1 gallon of water and 1 cup concentrated fabric softener.
 Dip a sponge or washcloth in the liquid, squeeze out excess and toss in with the load.
-Seal pail when not in use.
+Seal pail tight when stored.

-- Pour liquid softener and hot water in a spray bottle (50/50 mix) and lightly mist wet laundry before starting the dryer.
+- Pour fabric softener and hot water in a spray bottle (50/50 ratio) and lightly mist wet laundry before starting the dryer.
 Two or three good shots should do it.
 You could also just spritz a clean washcloth and toss that in.

-- Cut dryer sheets in thirds or halves, use one strip per load.
+- Cut your favorite commercial dryer sheets in thirds or halves, one strip should be sufficient per load.

-- Mix equal parts hair conditioner and water and store in spray bottle.
-Mist a washcloth or sponge and toss in with load.
+- Homemade Fabric Softener: So easy!
+Combine equal parts hair conditioner and water then store in spray bottle.
+Spritz a washcloth or sponge then toss in with a dryer load.

-- Use about 1/4 to 1/2 of the amount that they recommend on the bottle.
+- Stretcher: Try about 1/4 to 1/2 of the amount that they recommend on the bottle.

 - 1/8 cup baking soda added to laundry and 1/4 cup vinegar in the rinse cycle.